 Many tools and tips can help you control your type 1 diabetes.
 But left unchecked, it can affect several organs, including your brain.
 Big spikes and dips in blood sugar levels are linked to depression, shortened attention spans, and slowed reaction times, both physically and mentally.

 More research needs to be done for experts to figure out the exact short-term and long-term effects of diabetes on the brain -- but they're hopeful that they’ll find ways to prevent and even reverse the damage.

 How High Blood Sugar Affects Children

 A 2014 study published by the American Diabetes Association shows that really high blood sugar (hyperglycemia) can slow the growth of a brain as it develops.
 The same is true when a child’s levels swing up and down a lot.

 Brain scans show differences between a child with diabetes and one without.
-Still researchers found no major differences in their IQs, mood, behavior, and learning and memory skills.
-It’s still unknown if the disease can affect things like their muscle movements and how fast they process information.
+Still, researchers found no major differences in their IQs, mood, behavior, and learning and memory skills.
+It’s still unknown if the disease can affect things like muscle movements and how fast they process information.